marmotteio/marmotteio/README.md

 - [spatie/laravel-backup](https://github.com/spatie/laravel-backup): A package to backup your Laravel app.
 - [spatie/laravel-discord-alerts](https://github.com/spatie/laravel-discord-alerts): Send alerts to Discord from a Laravel app.

-Development dependencies include tools such as PHPUnit for testing, Laravel Sail for managing the Docker environment, and Faker for generating fake data.
+Development dependencies include tools such as PHPUnit for testing, Docker Compose for managing the Docker environment, and Faker for generating fake data.

 Please refer to the `composer.json` file for the full list of dependencies.